 I remember when we found this road I knew it was a good spot because it rose higher way in the distance which makes for a nicer vanishing point than just a flat road.
 I pulled some leaves from the side of the road and scattered them around the chair to make it feel a little more like autumn.

 I shot this with ProCamera on the iPhone 5.
 In Snapseed I brightened the center and the vanishing point.
-I applied a filter in VSCO Cam, and tinted the shadows a little blue which is something I almost always do when there’s a lot of green in an image.
+I applied a VSCO filter, and tinted the shadows a little blue which is something I almost always do when there’s a lot of green in an image.

 And then in Filterstorm I made some of the leaves in the center more yellow, to suggest that they were starting to turn, when in fact they were completely green.
 Lastly, I sharpened and reduced noise in PS Express.